saminmalik/Beat-Maker-Machine/README.md

 Udemy course: https://www.udemy.com/share/1013gGCUIedVxbQn0=/

-2. Challenges I encountered in creating this submission and how I overcame them? (recommended 200 - 400 words)
+2. Challenges I encountered in creating this submission and how I overcame them:

 Firstly, I want address that I barely have knowledge in terms of web development.
 Even though the instructions online were very clear, however, there was this one part where I faced the most trouble.
 Right after I copied and pasted the snippet of code for generating sound and followed the instruction, I couldn’t hear the sound.
 I have checked my code multiple times, but I didn’t find any issues regarding my code.
 I primarily use Safari.
 So, I looked up online and found an answer that said it is mostly due to the browser I was using.
 So, I tried using chrome and I still couldn’t resolve the problem.
 Then, I asked regarding this to my friends for 2 hour and I couldn’t come up with any solution.
 Later, I checked the console on Chrome and found out the problem.
 I found out that this is happening due to a new policy that few browsers are implementing.
 If our browsers (including Chrome) are updated, then most likely it won't work consistently.
 So, I tried adding extra few codes to do it the way the new policy was implemented which took me 3-5 hours trying to make it work and then it finally worked.